patmood/pocketbase-typegen/README.md

 ## Example usage

-In the upcoming [PocketBase SDK](https://github.com/pocketbase/js-sdk) v0.8 you will be able to use generic types when fetching records, eg:
+In [PocketBase SDK](https://github.com/pocketbase/js-sdk) v0.8 you can use generic types when fetching records, eg:

 ```typescript
 import { Collections, TasksResponse } from "./pocketbase-types"